Death Race (2008 film): Plot

-On the second day, Jensen threatens to eject Case unless she explains the truth about the malfunctions.
-Case admits she was offered release papers in exchange for sabotaging Frankenstein's car to keep him from winning.
-Jensen tricks Pachenko into slamming his car into a concrete barrier and then kills him by snapping his neck.
-Hennessey releases the "Dreadnought", a multi-weapon tanker, to make races exciting.
-After it massacres most racers, Jensen and Joe destroy it by luring it into a trap, enraging Hennessey.
-The day ends with Jensen and Joe as the only survivors.

-Aware that Jensen knows it was she who set him up, Hennessey orders Ulrich to plant a bomb underneath Jensen's car.
-She offers Jensen rewards to keep racing as Frankenstein, which he rejects.
-Jensen approaches Joe and proposes cooperation.
+On the second day, Jensen threatens to eject Case unless she reveals the truth about the malfunctions.
+She admits she was offered release papers in exchange for sabotaging Frankenstein's car to keep him from winning so Hennessey wouldn't have to free him.
+Jensen tricks Pachenko into crashing his car, then kills him by snapping his neck.
+Hennessey releases the "Dreadnought", a multi-weapon tanker truck, to further increase ratings and kill off drivers; Jensen and Joe work together to lure it into a trap and destroy it.
+The day ends with them as the only survivors.
+Aware that Jensen knows she won't let him win so as to keep him, Hennessey orders her second-in-command Ulrich to plant a bomb underneath Jensen's car.
+Jensen approaches Joe and proposes a plan.